status-im/swarms/ideas/152-friends-recovery.md

 A multisig controller that store owners privately and requires a secret to sign a call, to be used as a recovery for Identity through trust of selected friends.

 ## Swarm Participants
-- Lead Contributor: @3esmit
+- Lead Contributor: Ricardo Guilherme Schmidt
 - Testing & Evaluation:
-- Contributor: @richard-ramos
+- Contributor: Richard Ramos
 - PM:
 - UX: